 I know people will say their success is a product of their hard work but it's the kind of work that fits the industry of the idol world.

-Further, they would only be half correct because everyone knows they are kept alive by their devoted fans who buy those CDs by the hundred just to make sure idols get their sales up.
-These are the fans that follow them In all of their concerts even if they have seen it ten times just to make sure their concert gets sold out.
+An idol world kept afloat by devoted fanbases who buy those CDs by the hundreds just to make sure idols get their sales up.
+These are the fans that follow them in all of their concerts even if they have seen it ten times just to make sure their concert gets sold out.

-The point is that this is simple physics.
 For every action there is an equal reaction.
-You sell your personality, fans will expect to have that personality.
+You sell your personality, fans will expect to get what you sold them.

 Further, if the celebrities feel that their personal life is no one's business, then why deny it in the first place?
-People could claim that these young idols don't have a choice but that's wrong.
-There is always a choice.
+People could claim that these young idols don't have a choice but there is always a choice.
 The choice may be a career or termination of contract but there is always a choice.

 Back to Choiza and Sulli

 The fans have some, as silly as it may sound, right to be angry.
-San lied to them.
+SM lied to them.
 After all the support they have shown Sulli, SM lied to them.